• Skip to primary navigation

 How to Use Squash Flour

-When first contemplating the idea of squash flour, I did a small test batch to determine the absorbency rate of this flour compared to other paleo, GAPS gluten free flours such as almond flour and coconut flour.
+When first contemplating the idea of squash flour, I did a small test batch to determine the absorbency rate of this flour compared to other paleo, gluten-free flours such as almond flour and coconut flour.

 I found that squash flour acted just like coconut flour, except that the squash flour didn’t crumble the way coconut flour did.
 Instead, it had a wonderful bouncy texture to it, even though the absorption rate was the same.